 On April 7, 2022, the Company entered into an interest rate cap agreement to manage its exposure to interest rate fluctuations related to the Company's Term Loan in the amount of \$25.5 million.
 The interest rate cap has a \$1,000.0 million notional amount, 2.75% strike, and terminates on December 31, 2025.
-The fair value of the interest rate cap was \$37.2 million and \$45.9 million as of March 31, 2023 and December 31, 2022, respectively, and was included in Other non-current assets on the Consolidated Balance Sheets.
+The fair value of the interest rate cap was \$47.0 million and \$45.9 million as of June 30, 2023 and December 31, 2022, respectively, and was included in Other non-current assets on the Consolidated Balance Sheets.
 At inception, the Company formally designated the interest rate cap as a cash flow hedge.
+As of June 30, 2023, the interest rate cap continued to be an effective hedge.
+As of June 30, 2023 and December 31, 2022, the balance of Accumulated other comprehensive income related to the interest rate cap was \$26.3 million and \$22.2 million, respectively.

-As of March 31, 2023, the interest rate cap continued to be an effective hedge.
-The Company elected to exclude the change in the time value of the interest rate cap from the assessment of hedge effectiveness and will amortize the initial value of the premium over the life of the instrument.
-The premium amortization is recognized in Interest expense, net on the Consolidated Statements of Income.
+The Company elected to exclude the change in the time value of the interest rate cap from the assessment of hedge effectiveness and will amortize the initial value of the premium over the life of the instrument through Interest expense, net on the Consolidated